 The next 400 tourists are moved to the next half hour slot, and so on.

 This is why Park Guell tickets have a time mentioned on them.

 When you book your tickets online, you select your preferred time.

 Now all you must do is, reach the tourist attraction 15 minutes before the time mentioned on your ticket.

-Since you are on time, you can walk into Park Guell right away.
+Since you have a ticket and are on time, you walk into Park Guell right away.